PrasannaNatarajan/CSD342-Data-Mining/Lab2-K_Means_Clustering/README - Lab 2 - KMeans.md

 - k_clusters

-  - Integer input to define number of unique items.
+  - Integer input to define number of clusters.
     - Default=7.
     - Tested Input Range= {0,100}
 - distance_algorithm

-  - Integer input to define total number of items.
+  - Integer input to define which distance algorithm to use.
-    - Default=100,000.
+    - Default=0.
-    - Tested Input Range= {0,1000000}
+    - Input Range= {0,1}
+    - "0" stands for eucledian distance
+    - "1" stands for manhattan distance

 - file_path